andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-14-gelfands-algebra-chunk-18-polynomial-interpolation-subtleties.md

 $$100 = 10^2$$

-We also have three roots, and this is only possible for a second-degree polynomial if $P(x) = 0$ because otherwise we would have too many roots (it would need to be a third-degree polynomial for three roots to be permitted.
+We also have three roots, and this is only possible for a second-degree polynomial if $P(x) = 0$ because otherwise we would have too many roots.
+(It would need to be a third-degree polynomial for three roots to be permitted.)

 For $P(x) = 0$ we would have to have $a = b = c = 0$.